Rick Redman: Early life

 Born in Portland, Oregon on March 7, 1943, Redman attended Bishop Blanchet High School in Seattle, Washington, graduating in the class of 1961.
-He played right guard and center linebacker under football coach, Mickey Naish.
+He played right guard and middle linebacker under football coach, Mickey Naish.
 During his junior year, however, he played fullback on offense.
 He also participated in basketball, track, and wrestling under coach, Bill Herber.
 Redman earned high school All-American honors in his senior season in 1960.

 Redman enrolled at the University of Washington in Seattle and played college football as a guard and linebacker for the Washington Huskies under head coach Jim Owens.
 He was also the Huskies' punter.
 In his junior season in 1963, he led the Huskies to a Rose Bowl appearance.
 Redman was a two time All-American, and Academic All-American once.
 He was inducted into the Husky Hall of Fame in 1982 and the College Football Hall of Fame in 1995.